Line breaks are inserted by using the special code

 Edit the clause that should have a page break inserted before it.
-Go to in the menu on the left, click and then .
+Go to in the menu on the right, click and then .
 Scroll down to text flow settings of each paragraph and enable page break before by clicking the slider and then click the checkbox to enable it: .

 If you insert the special code

 % page break before % before any paragraph, ClauseBase will insert a page break before that paragraph.
 That also means that inserting this special code before the text in the clause’s content title, means the page break will be inserted before the clause, including its title.

 Using this special code will thus give you the most flexibility in choosing where the page break should be inserted – whether before the title or before any other paragraph of that clause.